carstenbauer/BinningAnalysis.jl/README.md

 **Binning tools:**

-* Logarithmic Binning
+* Logarithmic Binning (bins data directly in a logarithmic manner)
   * Size complexity: `O(log(N))`
   * Time complexity: `O(N)`
-* Full Binning (all bin sizes that work out evenly)
+* Full Binning (keeps all data and allows for any bin size)
+* ErrorPropagator (logarithmic binning, can calculate errors of functions of the inputs, experimental)

 **Statistical resampling methods:**

-* Jackknife resampling.
+* Jackknife resampling (calculates errors for subsamples of the original data)

 <br>